 four times, in 1998, 2007, 2011 and 2012 as a key player of the BeppoSAX, Swift, Fermi and AGILE

-His name is included in the 2014 and 2015 Thomson Reuters list of Highly Cited researchers
+His name is included in the 2014, 2015 and 2016 Thomson Reuters (now Clarivate Analytics) list of top 1% Highly Cited researchers